Sidebar

 Assume the following structure

-as separate topic-green
+as separate crows-nest-incident

 For that create a new page with the following front matter